 Macros are a way of interactig with nodes on a workpage using a Python script.
 They can be used, for example, to automate the creation, connection and processing of nodes.

 Note that macros are separate from Python Nodes in that they can only modify the structure of the tree or execute commands to trigger operations available in PFTrack's node editors (such as initiating a camera solve).
 Python Nodes can be used to create custom node behaviour and modify the low-level data flowing through the node.

 Finally, Compound Nodes can also be used to group multiple nodes into a single entity and create simple customization GUI elements.

-We provide two example macro scripts which can be used as a starting point for customisation.
+We provide two example macro scripts which can be used as a starting point for customization.
 These example scripts are:

-macros sub folder in the user's application preferences directory
+macros sub folder in the user's documents folder at

-Macros can either be executed in the GUI with the various scripts being listed in the M pulldown menu at the bottom right of the tree, or executed from the command line without invoking the GUI for automated processing, eg:
+Macros can either be executed in the GUI with the various scripts being listed in the pulldown menu (1) at the bottom right of the Workpage, or executed from the command line without invoking the GUI for automated processing:

-A script starts with the following line to import the macro functionality:
+A script starts with the following line to import the macro module called

 There must then be a